tulir/tgfilestream/README.md

 * `TRUST_FORWARD_HEADERS` (defaults to false) - Whether or not to trust X-Forwarded-For headers when logging requests.
 * `DEBUG` (defaults to false) - Whether or not to enable extra prints.
 * `LOG_CONFIG` - Path to a Python basic log config.
 Overrides `DEBUG`.
+* `REQUEST_LIMIT` (default 5) - The maximum number of requests a single IP can have active at a time.
+* `CONNECTION_LIMIT` (default 20) - The maximum number of connections to a single Telegram datacenter.